donishadsmith/neurocaps/README.md

 **Windows Users**

-To avoid installation errors related to long paths not being enabled, pybids will not be installed by default.
+To avoid installation errors related to long paths not being enabled, PyBIDS will not be installed by default.
 Refer to official [Microsoft documentation](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell) to enable long paths.

-To include pybids in your installation, use:
+To include PyBIDS in your installation, use:

 ```bash